Most gardeners this time of year we’re spending time looking through seed catalogs and putting together plans for spring planting.

-After my clean out and organizing earlier this month I came across my container of seeds and decided it was time to condense and formulate a better storage system.
+After spending several weeks cleaning out and organizing the home I came across my container of seeds and decided it was time to condense and formulate a better storage system.

 I found these neat plastic containers at Tractor Supply and decided they were perfect for sorting seeds.